Gigi Hadid Faces Backlash Over Pro-Palestine Tweets: 'Everything's Taken the Wrong Way'

 Hadid, however, says that that wasn’t her intention at all.
 “I didn’t call Jews greedy, but anyone who can’t look past their own ego will twist it that way,” she explains.
 “I’m saying coexistence (Palestinians & Israelis, as they once before lived…) is to not live in greed.
 That’s all I’d hope for.
 I don’t agree with the violence from either side.”

 The discussion seems to be the last straw for the model, who has come under fire on social media on more than one occasion.
-Now, Hadid says that she’s no longer going to take a stand on online platforms.
+Now, Hadid says that she’s no longer going to take a stand on online platforms, especially as it has led to anxiety in the past.

 “Further & finally- I’m just gunna start keeping my opinions to myself. social media is one of the most frustrating & twisted things,” she writes.
 “Don’t be surprised when your faves drop off, it’s a double-edged sword.
 Everything’s taken & read the wrong way bc tweets can never show real depth.”